mrkazawa/border-chain/README.md

 vagrant@actor7:~$ ping actor7.local
 ```

-After that try to ping one another, this should solves the issues.
+After that, try to ping one another.
+This should solve the issues.

 ## Authors ##